wilsontelab/svx-mdi-tools/docs/svCapture/svCapture.md

-The svCapture pipeline and app combine two functionalities - error-correction and SV junction identification - optimized for detecting rare structural variants (SVs) in short-read whole-genome sequencing libraries subjected to target capture, typically by probe hybridization.
+The svCapture pipeline and app combine two functionalities - error-correction and SV junction identification - optimized for detecting rare structural variants (SVs) in short-read, whole-genome sequencing libraries subjected to target capture, typically by probe hybridization.

 The motivation for svCapture was to extend the principles of error-corrected duplex sequencing to SVs, beyond SNVs/indels.
-Doing so requires careful attention to the distinct error modes by which false SVs and SNVs arise, and simultaneous bookkeeping of both source molecule DNA strands and (mis)alignments.
+Doing so requires careful attention to the distinct error modes by which false SVs and SNVs arise, and simultaneous bookkeeping of both source molecule DNA strands and alignment discontinuities.
-Once satisfied, confident detection of even single-molecule nonhomologous SVs can be asserted.
+Once satisfied, confident detection of even single-molecule, nonhomologous SVs can be asserted.

 ### Citation